-- 1. Input capacitors, output capacitors, and MOSFETs are the constituent components of the power stage of a buck regulator and are typically placed on the top side of the PCB (solder side).
+- Input capacitors, output capacitors, and MOSFETs are the constituent components in the power stage of a buck regulator and are typically placed on the top side of the PCB (solder side).
 The benefits of convective heat transfer are maximized because of leveraging any system-level airflow.
-In a two-sided PCB layout, small-signal components are typically placed on the bottom side (component side). insert at least one inner plane, connected to ground, to shield and isolate the small-signal traces from noisy power traces and lines. - 2.
-The DC/DC converter has several high-current loops.
-Minimize the area of these loops in order to suppress generated switching noise and parasitic loop inductance and optimize switching performance. - Loop #1: The most important loop to minimize the area of is the path from the input capacitor or capacitors through the high- and low-side MOSFETs, and back to the capacitor(s) through the ground connection.
-Connect the input capacitor or capacitors negative terminal close to the source of the low-side MOSFET (at ground).
-Similarly, connect the input capacitor or capacitors positive terminal close to the drain of the high-side MOSFET (at VIN).
-Refer to loop #1 of Figure 11-1. - Another loop, not as critical though as loop #1, is the path from the low-side MOSFET through the inductor and output capacitor(s), and back to source of the low-side MOSFET through ground.
+In a two-sided PCB layout, small-signal components are typically placed on the bottom side (component side).
+At least one inner plane should be inserted, connected to ground, to shield and isolate the small-signal traces from noisy power traces and lines. - 2.
+The DC-DC converter has several high-current loops.
+Minimize the area of these loops in order to suppress generated switching noise and parasitic loop inductance and optimize switching performance. - Loop #1: The most important loop to minimize the area of is the path from the input capacitor(s) through the high- and low-side MOSFETs, and back to the capacitor(s) through the ground connection.
+Connect the input capacitor(s) negative terminal close to the source of the low-side MOSFET (at ground).
+Similarly, connect the input capacitor(s) positive terminal close to the drain of the high-side MOSFET (at VIN).
+Refer to loop #1 of Figure 75. - Another loop, not as critical though as loop #1, is the path from the low-side MOSFET through the inductor and output capacitor(s), and back to source of the low-side MOSFET through ground.
 Connect the source of the low-side MOSFET and negative terminal of the output capacitor(s) at ground as close as possible. - 3.
-The PCB trace defined as SW node, which connects to the source of the high-side (control) MOSFET, the drain of the low-side (synchronous) MOSFET and the high-voltage side of the inductor, must be short and wide.
-However, the SW connection is a source of injected EMI and thus must not be too large. - 4.
-Follow any layout considerations of the MOSFETs as recommended by the MOSFET manufacturer, including pad geometry and solder paste stencil design.
+The PCB trace defined as SW node, which connects to the source of the high-side (control) MOSFET, the drain of the low-side (synchronous) MOSFET and the high-voltage side of the inductor, should be short and wide.
+However, the SW connection is a source of injected EMI and thus should not be too large.